Binoculars

 myself:

-better than ones that sit in the car or in the cupboard because they're
+better than ones that sit in the car or the closet because they're

 too heavy or cumbersome to carry or because they're so expensive you're